SUSE-Enceladus/keg/doc/source/data_modules.rst

 `kiwi_bootloader_param` refers to any bootloader type parameter supported by `kiwi <https://documentation.suse.com/kiwi/9/html/kiwi/building-types.html#disk-bootloader>`__.

-`kiwi_peferences_type_param` refers to any preferences type parameter supported by `kiwi` (see `\<preferences\>\<type\> in kiwi documentation
+`kiwi_preferences_type_param` refers to any preferences type parameter supported by `kiwi` (see `\<preferences\>\<type\> in kiwi documentation
 <https://documentation.suse.com/kiwi/9/html/kiwi/image-description.html#sec-preferences>`__).

-`kernelcmdline` is not a string that is directy copied into the appropriate `kiwi` parameter but a dictionary that defines kernel parameters individually, with each key representing a kernel parameter.
+`kernelcmdline` is not a string that is direct copied into the appropriate `kiwi` parameter but a dictionary that defines kernel parameters individually, with each key representing a kernel parameter.
 This allows to inherit parts of the kernel command line from other modules.
-There are two notiations for parameters.  `kernel_param: value` will be translated into a single `kernel_param=value`, and `kernel_multi_param: [value, value, ...]` will add `kernel_multi_param` multiple times for each value from the given list.
+There are two notations for parameters.  `kernel_param: value` will be translated into a single `kernel_param=value`, and `kernel_multi_param: [value, value, ...]` will add `kernel_multi_param` multiple times for each value from the given list.